-A recent law in Honolulu allows police officers to fine pedestrians between $15 and $99 for staring at their phone while crossing a street.
+A law passed in 2017 in Honolulu allows police officers to fine pedestrians between $15 and $99 for staring at their phone while crossing a street.
 The Hawaiian capital is believed to be the first major U.S. city to ban so-called distracted walking (though the town of Fort Lee, New Jersey, banned the practice a few years ago).

 “We hold the unfortunate distinction of being a major city with more pedestrians being hit in crosswalks, particularly our seniors, than almost any other city in the county,” said Honolulu Mayor Kirk Caldwell at a press conference at the time.

 The town of Montclair, California, took it one step further and passed a law in January 2018 making it illegal to talk, text or have earbuds plugged into your phone when crossing the street.
 For first-time offenses, people will be given a warning.
 After that, the fine is $100.

 "Unfortunately, many of our children are turning into cellphone zombies," city official Jon Hamilton told KABC. "and while we do hope these drivers operating these machines coming down the road at high speeds are in fact paying attention, many are not."

 Farther north in Ontario, under the proposed “Phones Down, Heads Up Act," pedestrians can be fined if caught crossing the road while holding and using a phone or any other type of communication device.
 Fines start at $50 for the first offense.
 The bill, nicknamed the "zombie law," passed in March 2018.